Using improvisational sound to practice responding in real time.

 • sense a pull toward tuning rather than forcing

-• want a practice that can meet real life as it is
+• want a practice that meets real life as it is

 About Daniel

-I'm Daniel Barber and I'm a musician and facilitator working at the intersection of listening, sound, and lived experience.
+I’m Daniel Barber — a musician and facilitator working at the intersection of listening, sound, and lived experience.

 Listening